 The top of the camera has a lens that projects a colorful pattern of stars, trees, birds and other shapes on the ceiling.
 The back of the camera has an Ethernet port, a reset button, and a power plug.
 Two speakers are built into the back of the case.

 A small round ball at the end of a 2-inch cable protruding from the back of the camera contains a sensor that monitors your baby’s room temperature, and there’s a small hole under the camera’s case. goal.

-The top front edge of the camera has four buttons for selecting one of the 10 soothing sounds and adjusting the playback volume.
+The top front edge of the best baby monitor with camera has four buttons for selecting one of the 10 soothing sounds and adjusting the playback volume.
 The sounds include eight popular lullabies, a heartbeat and a rainforest.
 You can not play music from your mobile device’s library as you can with the iBaby M6S.

 It opens on a home screen showing a snapshot of the last recorded image, the name of the camera and its status (online or offline).
 Above the image, a magnifying glass icon adds new cameras and a refresh button.

 Below the image is a gear icon that allows you to configure Wi-Fi settings, change the camera password, configure notifications, and update camera firmware.

 Curiously, it is impossible to set the allowed temperature thresholds, which are preset to 86 degrees F (high) and 68 degrees F (low).

 At the bottom of the Home screen of Hola baby monitor are the Home, Photo, Video, and Notifications buttons.
 Use the Photo button to see a list of snapshots and the Video button to see the video clips stored on your phone.

 The Notifications screen displays a list of triggered events, including motion, sound, and temperature alerts with time and date.
 Clicking on a notification does nothing because the camera does not record triggered events.

 You will need a dedicated home surveillance camera such as Nest Cam Indoor for this.
 The Home button takes you back to the home page.